-The AIDF continues to provide interest rates at attractive and competitive levels compared to those offered within the broader banking sector.
-In addition, the AIDF does not charge account keeping or transaction fees on our savings and investments products.
+The AIDF has responded, however our rates remain commercially attractive compared to those offered within the broader banking sector.
+In addition, no account keeping or transaction fees apply to our savings and investments products.
+The AIDF Board continues to monitor RBA and market movements closely.